 Amsterdam is a unique little city, probably my favorite in Europe because it’s just soooo cute.
 It’s full of tasteful art exhibitions, street galleries, shops, bars, restaurants and beautiful homes nestled along canals and bridges.
 Though the capital of the Netherlands is not as expensive as London or Paris, it’s always nice to save some money while still trying new things in the city.
-Luckily, there are a great number of options for tourists and locals alike that are completely free.
-That way, you’ll have more money to spend on “Pataat Special” and “Pannekoeken” – and isn’t that what we all want?
+Luckily, there are a great number of options for tourists and locals alike – I found a total of 56 Free Things To Do In AMsterdam.
+That way, you’ll have more money to spend on “Pataat Special” and “Pannekoeken” (food) – and isn’t that what we all want?

 Here we go, 56 Free Things To Do in Amsterdam: